 According to the latest available data, people of retirement age in the United States, which includes those 65 years of age and older, spend an average of $45,756 a year, or about $3,800 a month.
 Using these figures as an example, below is a chart showing how much you would save using two common retirement saving models.

-The Multiply by 25 Rule is a fairly straightforward way to calculate your retirement savings.
+The ‘multiply by 25’ rule is a fairly straightforward way to calculate your retirement savings.
 Simply calculate your annual expenses and multiply by 25.
 Essentially, this method ensures that you will have enough funds in your retirement account to live comfortably for 25 years after retirement.

 Let’s say you start saving for retirement at age 25 and will retire at 67.
 This gives you 42 years to save and invest.
-Using the 25 rule, you can work backwards to calculate how much you need to save annually in order to meet your goal.
+Using the 25 rule, you can work backward to calculate how much you need to save annually in order to meet your goal.